cadenmarinozzi/crackcat/README.md

 License information is in LICENSE.

 ## Author
-crackcat is made with ❤ by nekumelon.
+crackcat is made with ❤ by cadenmarinozzi.